Chananantachot/METICULY/README.md

          pip3 install -r requirement.txt

          ./start.sh

   - One you seen 127.0.0.1:5000/ in your terminal/powershall
-  - Visit the site by https:// 127.0.0.1:5000/
+  - Visit the site at https:// 127.0.0.1:5000/
-  - then open your new Terminal, the following instructions
+  - then open your new Terminal, then following instructions
+  -
       ```bash
        cd METICULY/src
        flask seed

  - come back to your browser you should be able to login with
-    -- user name: admin@gmail.com
+     user name: admin@gmail.com
-    -- password:  @dmin!23456
+     password:  @dmin!23456